esimonetti/SugarSoftDeleteUnusedTeamSets/README.md

     * It soft deletes the unused team_sets from team_sets and team_sets_teams
     * It does not consider soft deleted records as valid records (e.g.: if a Contact has the deleted flag set to 1, and it is the only record across the whole database that leverages a specific team_set, the team_set will be soft deleted)
     * It provides the list of soft deleted team_sets as output
-    * It provides as output, MySQL compatible queries to revert the soft delete of those records if necessary.
+    * It provides as output, SQL queries to revert the soft delete of those records if necessary.
 Note that if the scheduler "Prune Database on 1st of Month" runs, it will hard delete soft deleted records (including the soft deleted team sets), therefore there won't be any way to restore deleted team sets after that moment
     * It will take a long time to run through a big data set.
 Please test the timing and resource utilisation
 * It does not look into User's Preferences (e.g.: if a User leverages a team_set on any of his/her settings)
 * It does not look into Advanced Workflows rules